1 Peter 2

 - 1

-Peter calls Jesus “a living stone” (2:4), but he doesn’t bother to explain what he means.
+Peter calls Jesus “a living stone” (1 Peter 2:4), but he doesn’t bother to explain what he means.
 One theory is that Peter is comparing Jesus to lifeless stone idols, pretend gods.
 Or perhaps he’s thinking more about an important construction block, perfectly fitted for its designated spot as the cornerstone—the starting spot for a monumental building.
 What do you think Peter had in mind?

 - 2

-Peter says we’re “a community of priests” (2:5).
-Moses quoted God as saying that about the Jewish people: “You will be my kingdom of priests and a holy nation” (Exodus 9:6 New Century Version).
+Peter says we’re “a community of priests” (1 Peter 2:5).
+Moses quoted God as saying that about the Jewish people: “You’ll become a nation of priests . . . , which will make you holy in my eyes” (Exodus 19:6).
 Jewish Peter’s quote would have made more sense to the first Christians, who were Jews.
 What do you think he wanted to communicate to non-Jewish Christians?

 - 3

-It might confuse people to hear that Jesus is “The stone that trips them…that takes them down” (2:8).
-How would you explain what you think Peter is trying to say?
+It might confuse people to hear that Jesus is “the stone that trips them, the rock that takes them down” (1 Peter 2:8).
+What do you think Peter is trying to say?

 - 4

 Peter says, “Honor God by obeying your leaders in this world.
 I’m talking about the king, who’s the boss of the land.
-I’m also talking about officials the king sends out to punish people who do what’s wrong” (2:13-14).
-So, how do we justify protesting a corrupt leader and trying to remove the person from office?
+I’m also talking about officials the king sends out to punish people who do what’s wrong” (1 Peter 2:13-14).
+So, how do we justify protesting a corrupt leader and trying to remove that person from office?

 - 5

 LIFE APPLICATION.
-Peter says, “Now that you’ve kicked evil out of your life—I’m talking about lies, hypocrisy, jealousy, and badmouthing others” (2:1).
-Cast the first stone, isn’t he overstating it?
+Peter says, “Now that you’ve kicked evil out of your life—I’m talking about lies, hypocrisy, jealousy, and bad-mouthing others—grow up” (1 Peter 2:1-2).
+Do you think he’s overstating the situation?
 Do we ever get rid of evil completely?
+Why or why not?

 - 6

 LIFE APPLICATION.
 Peter says, “You should be feeding your spirit.
-Drink the pure milk of salvation” (2:2).
-How?
+Drink the pure milk of salvation” (1 Peter 2:2).
+How do we do this?

 - 7

 LIFE APPLICATION.
 How do you silence a fool?
 Peter’s answer: “Do what’s good.
-This can shut the mouths of ignorant people who’ve been saying bad things about you” (2:15).
-If you’ve ever seen that work, tell us about it.
+This can shut the mouths of ignorant people who’ve been saying bad things about you” (1 Peter 2:15).
+When have you seen this strategy work for yourself or someone else?

 - 8